Particular/docs.particular.net/nservicebus/sqlserver/index.md

  - samples/outbox/sqltransport-nhpersistence-ef
 ---

 The SQL Server transport implements a message queuing mechanism on top of [Microsoft SQL Server](https://www.microsoft.com/en-us/cloud-platform/sql-server).
 It provides support for sending messages over SQL Server tables.
-It does **not** make any use of ServiceBroker, a messaging technology built into the SQL Server.
+It does **not** make any use of [Service Broker](https://technet.microsoft.com/en-us/library/ms166104.aspx).

 ## How it works